 We believe that cash provided by operations, funds available under the Credit Agreement, and cash on hand will be adequate to meet our liquidity needs, including working capital, capital expenditures, and debt payment obligations.
-Our current ratio was 3.0 to 1 as of December 29, 2018.
+Our current ratio was 3.0 to 1 as of December 28, 2019.

-As of December 29, 2018, \$52.1 million of our cash and cash equivalents were held by foreign subsidiaries.
+As of December 28, 2019, \$65.3 million of our cash and cash equivalents were held by foreign subsidiaries.
 The undistributed earnings of most of the foreign subsidiaries are considered to be permanently reinvested.
-Accordingly, no additional income tax liability has been accrued with respect to these earnings.
-If these undistributed earnings were remitted to the U.S., we would pay additional tax of approximately \$4.0 million.
-No additional income taxes have been provided for any additional outside basis differences that may exist with respect to these entities, as these amounts continue to be indefinitely reinvested in foreign operations and the calculation of such taxes is not practicable.
+These earnings could be remitted to the U.S. with a minimal tax cost.
+Accordingly, no additional income tax liability has been accrued with respect to these earnings or on any additional outside basis differences that may exist with respect to these entities.